josiahbergen/os/README.md

 currently a minimal stage 0 bootloader.

-the eventual goal is to build a small kernel working that is capable of running binaries from a file system.
+the eventual goal is to get a small kernel working that is capable of running binaries from a file system.